FusionAuth/fusionauth-site/site/_posts/2023-03-06-nextjs-and-fusionauth-passwordless.md

 ### Creating a Basic Sign in and Sign out Flow

-Your users are going to need a button that can be clicked to kick off the login flow.
+Your users are going to need a button to kick off the login flow.
 To create this button, add a file called `login-btn.tsx` in `pages/components`, containing the following:

 ```tsx
 import { useSession, signIn, signOut } from "next-auth/react"